aipress24/aipress24/README.md

 ### Code Style

-We use **PEP 8** as the basis for our code style, with additional configurations provided by:
+We use **PEP 8** as the basis for our code style.
+In practice, most of the code formatting is handled by the following tools:

 - **Black**: Ensures consistent formatting.
 - **Ruff**: Handles linting and static analysis.